HigherLevelDev/higherleveldev.github.io/_posts/2024-09-22-Intro-to-Higher-Level-Dev.md

 By pasting existing code into Claude and asking it to build the next part, then incorporating that back into my IDE, I managed to build a Python-based server running some agents and a rudimentary web app to interact with them.

 One of the agents I developed was called the System Improver Bot.
 It functioned by providing it the root folder of a code repository (I simply pointed it to itself) and sending the tree of source file names to Claude along with instructions on what to do next.

 By equipping Claude with a read_file tool, it could decide which files it needed to read to understand the codebase before generating new code.
 By parsing the responses, I could automatically save the generated code back to the file system.

 I no longer needed the Claude UI at all, and my productivity skyrocketed.
 It didn't matter that I didn't really know Python or that I was a complete novice at web development.

-I'm now developing in English, and it's a lot of fun.
+<b>I'm now developing in English - this is Higher Level Development.</b>

+After 25 years of building backend systems in the Java ecosystem, I've finally become a 10x Engineer.
+And it's a lot of fun.
+And any other developer can do the same with access to the right tools and a few days to get up to speed on how to direct the agent.

-This is a new paradigm of development: you develop one small specification at a time.
+It's a new paradigm: you develop one small specification at a time.
 For example:

 <b>"Add a new person module to the system.
 The Person entity needs properties: id (UUID), title, firstName, lastName, dob (string), createdAt (timestamp).
 Add the appropriate repository with the usual methods, the service and controller, and all the necessary DTOs and unit tests.
 Also, add a Flyway migration for the new person table."</b>